NathanDWalsh/els/README.md

 A related feature is the ability to add columns with _dynamic enum_ values which are calculated at runtime.
-Dynamic enums are enums in the configuration schema, and evaluated by eel during pipeline execution.[^11] Most of these dynamic enums currently available relate to file metadata such as file name, parent directory, etc.
+Dynamic enums are enums in the configuration schema, and evaluated by els during pipeline execution.[^11] Most of these dynamic enums currently available relate to file metadata such as file name, parent directory, etc.